ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 After I cleaned up my data, I started to think of what the best methods were to prove that there was a relationship between streaming often and gaining followers.
 I decided to take a step-by-step process, using the more simplistic methods first, and then expanding to more elaborative methods at the end.
 This would hopefully allow me to craft a better picture of the relationship between the variables while also showcasing multiple methods in the process.
 As a teaser, the methods that I used in order were:
 - 2-independent-sample t-test
 - Simple linear regression model
-- Logistic regression model
+- Simple linear regression model with ouliers removed
 - Multiple regression model

 I will go into more detail of each method as we proceed.

-## Step 1: Using a 2-Independent-Sample T-Test
+## Using a 2-Independent-Sample T-Test

 The first method, and perhaps the most simplest method I used was a **2-independent-sample t-test**.
 This method checks to see if two population means(averages) are equal.
 Or specific to this case, it checks to see if the mean of followers gained for _streamers who stream a lot_ is equal to the mean of followers gained for _streamers who dont stream a lot_.
 This is called the null hypothesis.
 There is also an alternate hypothesis where it says the population means aren't equal.
 We test to see if we can reject or fail to reject the null hypothesis or accept the alternate hypothesis.
 You can find the null and alternate hypothesis below: